Ahead of its second season, which premiered on Amazon Prime

 so I’m just really thrilled,” Saffron Burrows, the actress and an ensemble star

-, tells ETonline.
-The nominations follow the success of Transparent
+of Mozart, tells ETonline.
+The nominations follow the success of Transparent,

 Amazon’s first big splash into original programming, which garnered five Emmys